Birmingham: Britain's new Mecca?

 According to Britain's most recent census in 2011, the population of Birmingham is just over 1 million, of whom 46 percent describe themselves as Christian, 22 percent as Muslim and 19 percent as having no religion.
 People of other faiths also live in Birmingham.

-Emerson, who is described on his website as "an internationally recognised expert on terrorism", has already apologised for his comments, but this has failed to stop an avalanche of satirical responses on the Internet.
+Emerson, who is described on his website as "an internationally recognized expert on terrorism", has already apologized for his comments, but this has failed to stop an avalanche of satirical responses on the Internet.

 "Queen of England forced to convert to Islam.
 Seen here in her hijab," wrote Anthony Hillman on Twitter below a picture of a cheerful Queen in a patterned green headscarf - her preferred informal dress on blustery days.